davewalk/Voter-ID-API/readme.md

 A face that communicates what the API is better than a Github readme would be awesome

 ### 4. A Logo
-Because I stink a Photoshop
+Because I'm awful with Photoshop.

 If you would like to help, please email or tweet below or come out to the [Hacks for Democracy]("http://www.azavea.com/a/hacks-for-democracy" "Hacks for Democracy hackathon") hackathon!
 Thx!